KSAH-42/Bnp.Pricer/README.md

 # Project structure

-So here, you will have the following projects :
+So here, we have the following projects :

 | Project name                 | Assembly type               |
 | ---------------------------- | --------------------------- |